 Consider the health care available on and around your child’s campus

 Even if your child’s college or university doesn’t require health insurance, there may be a fee attached to a student’s tuition that provides primary care health services through campus-based clinics.
 Students can receive basic health care such as physicals, mental health services or well-woman visits at no cost or a small copay.
 However, the services covered under these college or university fees may not include care related to more serious illnesses or injuries, such as hospital stays or surgery.

 It’s important to review your health plan.
 Consider speaking with your employer’s benefits department about how students can access care when they’re at college.
 This is especially important if you have a plan with limited coverage for out-of-network care.
 You also may want to compare costs, for example, if you remove your child from your plan and place him or her on a college- or university-based plan or other plan.
 All possible out-of-pocket costs the health plan change would entail, including deductibles, copays, coinsurance, and drug and lab coverage — not just the cost of the premium — need to be considered.

 Finally, suggest your child find a primary care provider near campus who is in his or her health plan’s network.

-“The transition from pediatric to adult care may be challenging for some,” said Ana Scholtz, M.D., pediatrician with Norton Children’s Medical Associates – Springhurst.
+“The transition from pediatric to adult care may be challenging for some,” said Ana Scholtz, M.D., pediatrician with Norton Children’s Medical Group – Springhurst.
 “The child may be used to mom or dad making their appointments and managing medications.
 Going away to school presents new responsibilities for these young men and women.
 Finding a primary care provider in their college town is crucial, especially for children with chronic conditions.
 It can help them build a relationship with a provider and take charge of their health care.”

 Read the first in the “Get your child’s health care college ready” series: Immunizations.